mdean7/GnomeSquadron/README.md

 ## Functionality & MVP
 Users will be able to:
-* Fly around the skin and shoot evil spirits.
+* Fly around the screen and shoot evil spirits.
 * They will be able to acquire a power up and fight both a mini boss and a final boss.
 * Loss of 3 lives will prompt a continue screen which resets the game.